 After a car accident occurs, Michigan’s No Fault Act decides which parties are able to pursue legal action.
 This law distinguishes between cases initiated against injured motorist’s insurance companies and lawsuits against drivers who are responsible for accidents.
 When it comes to issues with insurance companies, issues of fault are often not important because the accident victim should first contact his or her insurance carrier, which is required to provide compensation regardless of who caused the accident.

 When a person’s medical condition causes an accident, insurance carriers frequently deny coverage if the condition is pre-existing.
 When a person’s condition is made worse or brought on by an accident, however, insurance companies are often required to pay compensation.
 In situations in which a driver suddenly loses consciousness or the ability to safely operate a vehicle, the court will often find that the accident is not the fault of the unconscious driver.
-Because issues involving medical complications are often serious, it is a wise idea in these situations to speak with an experienced accident attorney.
+Because issues involving medical complications are often serious, it is a wise idea in these situations to speak with an experienced Clare injury attorney.